 Four years ago when I took a leap of faith into an intervention position, I realized how few resources there were out there for reading and phonics intervention groups.
 I read SO many books about developmentally appropriate phonics and how to go through the proper foundational steps in order for students to master phonics and not just memorize rules and strategies.
 After four years of being in the intervention classroom and/or intervention coordinator for my district, I feel that I can identify and fill phonics gaps for struggling learners.
-I’m by no means an expert and have lots more to learn, but I’m excited to share some of my favorite phonics resources with you (keep reading to find the FREE resource download).
+I’m by no means an expert and have lots more to learn, but I’m excited to share some of my favorite phonics resources with you.
+CLICK HERE TO GO AHEAD AND DOWNLOAD THE FREE SAMPLE!

 So where should you start?

 There is a natural order to teaching phonics that we are all probably pretty familiar with.
 You might have kindergarteners ready for CVCE words and second graders still working on words with blends.
 The range of phonics abilities in your classroom with vary quite a bit from year to year and group to group.
 Just remember that they can’t move to the next developmental phonics stage until they have mastered all the prior ones.
 Don’t skip and constantly review.

 - Initial Sounds

 - CVCE Words

 I’ve worked for months compiling the activities that I have used the past six years in my second grade and intervention classroom to share with all of you.
 Every time I started though, I became very overwhelmed and never finished.
 However, I’m happy to say that I finally did it!
 I am officially ready to share it all with you and even share a huge free download for you to use in your classrooms.